The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Data analysis and results

 \subsubsection{Assessing the number of planets with \texttt{kima}}

-We used \texttt{kima} \citep{faria2018} to make an independent inference on the number $N_{\rm p}$ of Keplerian signals detected in our RV dataset. \texttt{Kima} treats $N_{\rm p}$ as a free parameter and estimates its posterior distribution by determining the most probable number of Keplerians present in the data.
-We tested up to five Keplerian signals with the built-in function \texttt{RVmodel}, using the default priors for the orbital parameters of all the signals, with the exception of the eccentricity, for which we used the same truncated normal prior as in Sect.~\ref{DE-MCMC_analysis}.
+We used \texttt{kima} \citep{faria2018} to make an independent blind inference on the number $N_{\rm p}$ of Keplerian signals detected in our RV dataset. \texttt{Kima} treats $N_{\rm p}$ as a free parameter and estimates its posterior distribution by determining the most probable number of Keplerians present in the data through a Bayesian model comparison.
+To keep the test unbiased, we searched for up to ten Keplerian signals with the built-in function \texttt{RVmodel}, using 50000 steps, uncorrelated jitter, and the default priors for the orbital parameters of all the signals, with the exception of the eccentricity, for which we used the same truncated normal prior as in Sect.~\ref{DE-MCMC_analysis}.
 We did not use informative priors for the transiting planet c.
-We find that the most probable number of signals is $N_{\rm p}=4$ (Fig. \ref{fig:kima}), corresponding to the four signals discussed above, and all are recovered with semiamplitudes in very good agreement with those found with the DE-MCMC analysis.
-Interestingly, \texttt{kima} blindly recovers the signal due to the transiting planet very well.